PyCav/server/README.md

 ## Todo:
 Finish server_setup_guide.md

 Build on machine?
-Rather than using docker hub's auto build
+Rather than using docker hub's auto build or move to pycav account on hub.docker.com

+Investigate crons and updatescripts.sh as cronjob?

 documentation